arangodb/arangodb/Documentation/Books/Manual/Troubleshooting/DC2DC/README.md

 different components.
 As with any such system, it requires some, but not a lot, of operational support.

-This Section includes information on how to troubleshoot the _datacenter to datacenter replication_.
+This section includes information on how to troubleshoot the _datacenter to datacenter replication_.

-For a general introduction to the _datacenter to datacenter replication_, please refer to the [Datacenter to datacenter replication](..\..\Scalability\DC2DC\README.md) chapther.
+For a general introduction to the _datacenter to datacenter replication_, please refer to the [Datacenter to datacenter replication](..\..\Scalability\DC2DC\README.md) chapter.

 ## What means are available to monitor status